Key takeaways

 Bottom Line

-Recommended for: Developers using multiple ACP-compatible agents who want a cleaner interface than terminal juggling
+Recommended for: Developers using multiple ACP-compatible agents who want an open-source, inspectable alternative to terminal juggling

-Not recommended for: Teams needing enterprise features, Windows/Linux users, or those preferring IDE-integrated experiences
+Not recommended for: Teams needing shipped enterprise features today, Windows/Linux users, or those preferring IDE-integrated experiences

 Research by Ry Walker Research • methodology